 Peer review panels will evaluate, score, and rate applications that meet basic minimum requirements.
 OJJDP may use internal peer reviewers, external peer reviewers, or a combination, to assess applications on technical merit using the solicitation's review criteria.
+An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is not a current DOJ employee.
-An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
 Peer reviewers' ratings and any resulting recommendations are advisory only, although reviewer views are considered carefully.

-Other important considerations for OJJDP include geographic diversity, strategic priorities, and available funding, as well as the extent to which the budget detail worksheet and budget narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Other important considerations for OJJDP include geographic diversity, strategic priorities (specifically including, but not limited to, demonstrable potential enhancement to public safety in one or more federally designated QOZs), and available funding, as well as the extent to which the Budget Detail Worksheet and Budget Narrative accurately explain project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.

-10 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.
+16 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.